CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/010-requirements.md

 1. TOC
 {:toc}

 In this article, you will learn about the pre-installation processes that you must perform to ensure successful local installation of CluedIn.
+Local installation of CluedIn is available to any technical person upon acceptance of our terms and conditions.

 ![local-installation-checklist.png](../../assets/images/local-install/local-installation-checklist.png)